ibm-cloud-docs/resiliency/README.md

 As part of a broader goal to deliver resiliency as a key capability of IBM Cloud, the objective of this documentation workstream is to consolidate, update and enhance existing content into a new solution guide publication.

+_Take note: For usage of Resiliency glossary terms, see [here](https://ibm.ent.box.com/notes/1667651992654?s=nwfybs96ktxilmfvqbfk2oolvxhje4he).
+Target date to update these in [Glossary Terms for IBM Cloud](https://cloud.ibm.com/docs/overview?topic=overview-glossary) is mid-Nov 2024._

 ## Team

 **Authors**: James Belton, Powell Quiring, Balaji Viswanathan, Pradeep Kadiyala, Jennifer Glover, Ana Biazetti

-**Reviewers**: John Easton, Jenifer Schlotfeldt, Haley Anderson, Daisy Aye.
+**Reviewers**: John Easton, Jenifer Schlotfeldt, Haley Anderson, Addison Martin, Daisy Aye.
 (Also, authors should review each other's sections)

 **Approvers**:  Ana Biazetti, Fabio Benedetti